willianantunes/willianantunes.com/content/blog/2021/05/2021-05-08-production-ready-shell-startup-scripts-the-set-builtin.md

 > If set, the return value of a pipeline is the value of the last (rightmost) command to exit with a non-zero status, or zero if all commands in the pipeline exit successfully.
 This option is disabled by default.

-## Protected you from working more than usual
+## Shield you from working outside working hours

 Wrapping everything up, this is the entry your bash script should have at the top: `set -eu -o pipefail`.
 Always insert it in all of your scripts, always.
 This simple protection will help you a lot during [TSHOOT](https://www.google.com/search?q=what+is+tshoot) 🙏.
 One example is when you're running your application without a migration that should have been applied.